heerdyes/openprocessing-playground/README.md

-# retro-sequencer
+# all openprocessing sketches go here
-a toy sequencer with inbuilt samples
+- percussionsequencer: a toy sequencer with inbuilt samples